What if I told you that every year can be better than the last?

 As an example of what I mean, take what Graziosi says in the podcast.
 He has to work for himself.
 His why isn’t because he wants financial freedom or to build a business for his kids.
 His why is because his parents did such a bad job raising him that he can’t stand the thought of not being in control of his own income and work.
 He can’t work for other people because he has to be in control.
 Realizing this makes his focus and commitment greater than if he never knew his real why.
 It keeps him going.

-Knowing your why propels you forward – it keeps you going when things get tough.
+Knowing your why propels you forward – it keeps you going when things get tough (because they will).

 Once you find your real why, nothing will stop you from living your best year (and life) ever.

 - Dating On Purpose (podcast)